ArrayOfSunshine/OSR.txt/OSR.md

 Risk Dice represent everything from a characters magical prowess, to the weight of a sack of gold, to the flickering firelight of a torch, to the comings and goings of a dungeon's inhabitants.
 Risk Dice vary from d12 to d4.
 Generally, the higher the risk die the better it is for the characters.

+Risk Dice are represented by the notation `d{Current Risk Dice Size} / r{Maximum Risk Dice Size}` for items with a stated risk die like armor or weapons or `r{Current Risk Dice Size}` for items that do not have a maximum.
+For example, a slightly broken long sword would appear on a character sheet `Long sword d6/r8` while a large bag of gold coins would be `Gold Sovereigns r10`.

 When a Risk Die comes up with a value of 1, 2, or 3 it "steps down" and becomes the next smallest die or nothing at all.
 A result of 3 is a lucky break, but a 1 or 2 can mean additional consequences depending on the situation.

 d12 > d10 > d8 > d6 > d4 > Nothing